MKM-Group-AB/zendr-electron-release/README.md

 Customize the interval at which orders are fetched with flexibility, ranging from as short as 5 seconds to a maximum of 60 seconds.
 This feature allows you to strike the perfect balance between real-time updates and system resource optimization.

+### Adjustments to private or company properties

+Customize the private or company properties of the order and how you want it to be sent to the portal.

+### Invoice reference

+If you are using fetch type which is invoice you will have ability to change reference to be from order ID or invoice ID.

 ## Configuration Steps

 Follow these steps to set up the Visma Administration Integration for seamless order management: